HUGG/Detrital-MC/README.md

 In addition, there are several new formats for the predicted age input data, which are described in the input file for Detrital MC.
 The code is currently otherwise identical to version 2.0, but the input file has changed, so we're assigning a new version number.
 Input files for version 2.0 of detrital MC will not work with version 3.0.

+## Documentation

+Documentation for Detrital MC can be found at [detrital-mc.readthedocs.io](https://detrital-mc.readthedocs.io).

 ## References